lyteword/chspurgeon-tod/volume-7/psalm-144.md

 d) He will wait upon God for understanding.

-3\.The praise due to God, both for victories won and skill displayed: "Blessed be", etc. If remembered,
+3\.
+The praise due to God, both for victories won and skill displayed: "Blessed be", etc. If remembered,

 a) He will wear his honours humbly.

 b) Glorify the honour of his King.

-c) Twice taste the sweets of victory in the happiness of gratitude.— *J.F.*
+c) Twice taste the sweets of victory in the happiness of gratitude.— *J. F.*

 **Verse 2.** Double flowers.

-1\.Good preserved from evil: "goodness" and "fortress."
+1\.
+Good preserved from evil: "goodness" and "fortress."

-2\.Safety enlarged into liberty: "tower", "deliverer."
+2\.
+Safety enlarged into liberty: "tower", "deliverer."

-3\.Security attended with rest: "shield, in whom I trust."
+3\.
+Security attended with rest: "shield, in whom I trust."

-4\.Sufficiency to maintain superiority: "subdueth my people under me."
+4\.
+Sufficiency to maintain superiority: "subdueth my people under me."
 View God as working all.

 **Verse 2.** A Group of Titles.
 Notice,

-1\.Which comes first.
+1\.
+Which comes first.
 "Goodness." *Heb.* "Mercy."

 a) It is right and natural that a saved sinner should make the most of "mercy", and place it in the foreground.